jbranchaud/reading/README.md

 # reading

-> Using GitHub's Issue Tracker as a Reading List Manager
+> Using GitHub's issue tracker as a reading list manager

 If there is something I'd like to read, make an issue with a link, tag it, submit it, read it, close it.
 If it is a really good article, post, etc. add